Thianthrene

-Thianthrene is a sulfur-containing heterocyclic chemical compound.
-It is a derivative of the parent heterocycle called dithiin.
+Thianthrene is a sulfur-containing heterocyclic chemical compound in which two benzene rings are connected by a 1,4-dithiin ring.
 It is notable for its ease of oxidation.

-Structure and synthesis
+Structure

 Like other 1,4-dithiins but unlike its oxygen analog dibenzodioxin, the shape of thianthrene is not planar.
 It is bent, with a fold angle of 128° between the two benzo groups.
+The central six-atom ring adopts a boat conformation, as also found in thianthrene's parent heterocycle 1,4-dithiin and its selenium analog selenanthrene.